 Worth getting out of bed for

 In Martinhal Sagres resort there are tennis courts, a multi-purpose sports field, gym, sauna and steam room, four swimming pools, table tennis and pool table, a den for teenagers equipped with video games and a spa with indulgent treatments using Voya products.
 There’s also a watersports centre at the beach, with windsurfing, paddling, kite surfing and kayaking facilities.
 Back on dry land, roam the national park next to the hotel by foot, or borrow mountain bikes.
 There are plenty of coastal paths to explore by eco-cart (effectively a go-kart with a sail).
 Sagres’ fishing port is popular for its seductive beaches; there are also the remains of a 17th-century fort and a lighthouse to admire.
+Please note, for the foreseeable future all activities will be on request, subject to availability.

 Dine on traditional local cuisine (shrimp soup, Aunt Gabriela’s rabbit, passionfruit cream and the ilk) on the covered terrace at Vila Velha at Rua Patrao Antonio Faustino.
 Bossa Nova at Avenida Comandante Matoso serves tasty wholewheat pizzas and other light nibbles.